September 14, 2022

 - Optimizing and enhancing the recruitment process

-- Reducing employee turnover & increasing retention
+- Reducing talent turnover & increasing retention

-HR analytics trends for 2021 and beyond
+HR analytics trends for 2022 and beyond

-HR analytics trends in 2021 suggest that HR managers realize the importance of alternative data, data-driven HR tools, and AI-based solutions.
+HR analytics trends in 2022 suggest that HR managers realize the importance of public web data, data-driven HR tools, and AI-based solutions.

 Optimized and AI-based HR analytics processes

-As new technology surrounding HR analytics and similar processes roll out, companies will need to shift or update their current AI-based HR tools in order to stay on top of their competition.
+As new technology surrounding data in HR analytics and similar processes roll out, companies will need to shift or update their current AI-based HR tools in order to stay on top of their competition.

 Implementation of predictive HR analytics

 However, only a few companies are proactive in making HR decisions.
-Organizations that utilize HR analytics to predict workforce trends, performance, and needs are able to stay ahead of unexpected shifts within the organization or even within a given industry.
+Organizations that utilize HR analytics to predict workforce trends, improve employee performance, and enhance the hiring process are able to stay ahead of unexpected shifts within the organization or even within a given industry.

-However, in order to see real growth and progress from utilizing HR analytics, companies must harness alternative data, HR analytics tools and implement the actionable insights generated from such resources.
+However, in order to see real growth and progress from utilizing HR analytics, companies must harness public web data and HR analytics tools to implement the actionable insights generated from such resources.